LarryLeonard5/LarryLeonard5.github.io/README.md

 ## Running the development environment

-Open a terminal and run the Vue UI
+Open a `Git Bash` terminal in VS Code and run the Vue UI

 ```
 vue ui